Susan Rigetti: Early life

-Susan Fowler was raised in rural Yarnell, Arizona, the second of seven children.
+Rigetti was raised in rural Yarnell, Arizona, the second of seven children.
 Her father was an evangelical Assemblies of God preacher and pay phone salesman, and her mother homeschooled their children.
-Fowler recalled having little direction in her education, and would often visit the library and try to teach herself topics.
+Rigetti recalled having little direction in her education, and would often visit the library and try to teach herself topics.
 She was influenced by Plutarch's Lives and the Stoics, which encouraged her to focus on the parts of her life she could control.
 She worked as a stable hand and nanny to make money for her family.

-Fowler prepared herself to take college entrance exams without high school and was accepted with a full scholarship to Arizona State University, where she wanted to pursue astronomy.
-However, her lack of high school prerequisites prevented her study of math and physics, so she transferred to the University of Pennsylvania, where Fowler faced similar opposition until she appealed to the university president.
+Rigetti prepared herself to take college entrance exams without high school and was accepted with a full scholarship to Arizona State University, where she wanted to pursue astronomy.
+However, her lack of high school prerequisites prevented her study of math and physics, so she transferred to the University of Pennsylvania, where Rigetti faced similar opposition until she appealed to the university president.

 She worked as a physics research assistant during her time at Penn, but was forced out after befriending a fellow student named Tim.
-When Tim turned suicidal, Fowler tried to seek help, but the university put the blame on her and tried to remove Fowler from classes they shared.
+When Tim turned suicidal, Rigetti tried to seek help, but the university put the blame on her and tried to remove Rigetti from classes they shared.
 The university also rescinded her master's degree.
 She considered suing, but decided to move on with her life.
-This incident later helped Fowler make the decision to blow the whistle on Uber.
+This incident later helped Rigetti make the decision to blow the whistle on Uber.
 She graduated with a degree in physics.